 - Plaster of Paris

 - Kids Plaster

 Pica can cause cravings that are specific to you when you get the uncontrollable urge to eat something that isn’t purely edible.
 Mindful eating is required through the term to ensure your and your baby’s health.
 Therefore, if you do experience such cravings, it is advisable to talk to your primary care physician.
 But before that, let’s read through some common concerns about pica.

 Will It Affect Your Baby?

-Pica can lead to food absorption disabilities that eventually lead to malnutrition; it also can lead to infections due to the consumption of non-edible items that are hard to digest, in the case of glass or wood chips it could cut you throughout your digestive tract and lead to internal bleeding.
+Pica can lead to food absorption disabilities that eventually lead to malnutrition.
+It also can lead to infections due to the consumption of non-edible items that are hard to digest.
+For example, in the case of glass or wood chips, there is a high risk of digestive tract injuries and internal bleeding.
 The complications are specific to the cravings you have.
-It is essential that you understand what the cravings you have are and what risks are associated with them.
+It is essential that you understand what the cravings are and what risks are associated with them.

 Dealing With Pica Cravings

 - Have an open and honest conversation with your doctor.
-Tell them about your cravings no matter how unnatural or embarrassing they seem to you.
+Share everything about your cravings no matter how unnatural or embarrassing they seem to you.

-- Inform your caregivers, and ensure they are aware of the risks and ramifications of giving into your urges.
-Having loved ones help you will make fighting the urge easier.
+- Inform your caregivers, and ensure they are aware of the risks and ramifications of giving in to your urges.
+Having loved ones help will make fighting the urge easier.